by Tom Russell April 16, 2025

 South Korea - Here, CBD is only legal for medical purposes from a shortlist of approved drugs.

-Taiwan – Hemp in some forms is legal here, but situation is confused.
+Taiwan – Hemp in some forms is legal here, but the situation is confusing.
 As a result, it is best not to bring any CBD products.
 If you do, you risk being prosecuted for cannabis possession.

-The recent growth in popularity of CBD has occurred quicker than policymakers, regulations and authorities can keep up with.
+The recent growth in the popularity of CBD all over the world has occurred quicker than policymakers, regulations, and authorities can keep up with.
 The result is that any travel by air can be hard to predict without detailed research.
 To reduce any risks, when carrying CBD on a flight, follow our tips and make sure that you have spoken to the relevant airlines and authorities.

 Comments will be approved before showing up.